Rosemary A. Stevens: Awards and honors

 Stevens was named a Guggenheim Fellow in 1983.
 In 1997, she received an Investigator Award from the Robert Wood Johnson Foundation for her work on specialization in American medicine.
 She's also a recipient of the William B. Graham Prize for Health Services Research and a fellow of the American Academy of Arts and Sciences.
 In 2011 she gave the American Osler Society's John P. Govern Award Lecture.

+Griswold v.
+Connecticut

+Stevens served as a witness in the landmark 1965 case Griswold v.
+Connecticut, which established the rights of married couples to use contraceptives without government interference.
+She recorded a C-SPAN interview and wrote an article about the experience.